 The county park has miles of woodland trails and picnic areas, including five reservable shelters.
 (574-535-6458, elkhartcountyparks.org)

-Overlooking the St. Joseph River in Elkhart, this 1908 Beaux-Arts-style mansion provides a peek into the Gilded Age.
+Overlooking the St. Joseph River in Elkhart, Ruthmere is a 1908 Beaux-Arts-style mansion provides a peek into the Gilded Age.
 The elegant home of Albert and Elizabeth Beardsley, once the centerpiece of Elkhart society, was named after their only child, who died in infancy.
-(He made his fortune as general manager of the company that became Miles Laboratories, known for over-the-counter products like Alka-Seltzer, One-A-Day Vitamins and Bactine.)
+Albert Beardsley made his fortune as general manager of the company that became Miles Laboratories, known for over-the-counter products like Alka-Seltzer, One-A-Day Vitamins and Bactine.

 Cuban mahogany paneling, Italian marble fireplaces, wall and ceiling murals, gilded woodwork and exquisite plasterwork reflect the home’s sumptuousness.
-Music from the Choralcelo, a combination player piano/organ in the front parlor, is piped into library.
-Also a museum of antiques, decorative art and fine art, Ruthmere counts Rodin sculpture and Tiffany lamps among its prized possessions.
-The grand piano in the game room is a 1951 Steinway that was a practice piano for Arthur Rubenstein (not owned by the Beardsley family).
+Music from the Choralcelo, a combination player piano/organ in the front parlor, is piped into the library.
+Also a museum of antiques, decorative art and fine art, Ruthmere counts a Rodin sculpture and Tiffany lamps among its prized possessions.
+The grand piano in the game room is a 1951 Steinway that was a practice piano for Arthur Rubinstein (not owned by the Beardsley family).

-The garage in back, built with a turntable, houses vintage automobiles—a 1912 Pratt, 1917 Cadillac and 1916 Millburn Electric Car.
+The garage in back, built with a turntable, houses vintage automobiles—a 1912 Pratt, 1917 Cadillac and 1916 Milburn Electric Car.
 On the grounds is one of the 18 gardens featured on the area’s Quilt Garden Tour.

 For groups, Ruthmere can arrange a lunch or coffee on the terrace, or piazza.
-The plush game room, decorated with leather and red velvet, also can accommodate group meals.
+The plush game room, decorated with leather and red velvet, can also accommodate group meals.
 (888-287-7696, ruthmere.org)

 Quilt Gardens along the Heritage Trail – May 30 thru September 15

 Elkhart, Bristol, Middlebury, Shipshewana, Goshen, Nappanee & Wakarusa, IN

-Annual Elkhart Jazz Festival – June 20-23
+Annual Elkhart Jazz Festival – June

 Downtown Elkhart, IN

 Jazz lovers converge in downtown Elkhart’s A&E District to celebrate 26 years of musical entertainment and enjoy the sounds of top-name jazz artists.
-Concurrent performances take place in variety of downtown venues including the magnificently restored Lerner Theatre, and folks relax at fun indoor and outdoor dining spots.
+Concurrent performances take place in a variety of downtown venues including the magnificently restored Lerner Theatre, and folks relax at fun indoor and outdoor dining spots.
 Ticket prices vary.
 Free outdoor Main Street stage.

-Shipshewana Quilt Festival – June 26-29
+Shipshewana Quilt Festival – June

 For all the latest events, visit https://www.visitelkhartcounty.com/events/